go-outside-labs/fake/content/about.md

 * designed around the idea of using cryptography to control the creation and transfer of money, rather than relying on central authorities.
 * a money-like good: portable, durable, divisible, recognizable, fungible, scarce, and difficult to counterfeit.
 It cannot be printed or debased, and only 21 million bitcoins will ever exist.
 * open-source: nobody owns or controls it, and everyone can take part.
-* the biggest revolution on money in the last thousands of year.
+* the biggest revolution on money in the last thousands of years.
 * both a store of value and a payments mechanism.